meteatamel/cloudrun-tutorial/health-checks/README.md

 2022-05-24 17:01:35.259 BST/health: true
 ```

-The liveness probe waits for the `/started` endpoint to report
+The startup probe waits for the `/started` endpoint to report
 true before it concludes that the container is running.

 The liveness probe pings the `/health` endpoint every 10 seconds to see that the